-Strong Enterprises and other members of the Parachute Industry Association (PIA) are currently discussing guidelines for a recommended service life.
-FAA FAR 65.129b requires that "No certificated parachute rigger may pack a parachute that is not safe for emergency use".
-Until guidelines are established, the continued airworthiness of an assembly is at the discretion of the FAA licensed parachute rigger's inspection during re-pack.
+The continued airworthiness of an assembly is at the discretion of the FAA licensed parachute rigger's, or foreign equivalent's, inspection during re-pack.
 While proper care can no doubt extend its usefulness, an older parachute should be examined more closely for signs of deterioration.
 Your parachute is a sensitive piece of life saving equipment and should be treated as such.
 However, it should not be expected to last forever, even with proper care.